AlexisJehan/Javanilla/README.md

 ## Introduction
 **Javanilla** has been made to improve the developer experience with Java, in fact it provides lot of easy-to-use components for commons usages.
-Its goal is not to replace popular utility libraries such as _Apache Commons_ Lang or _Google Guava_ because it is not as much complete or reliable, but Javanilla is composed of some original tools that could complete them.
+Its goal is not to replace popular utility libraries such as _Apache Commons_ or _Google Guava_ because it is not as much complete or reliable, but Javanilla is composed of some original tools that could complete them.